Skip to main content

 Where is Adams Homestead and Nature Preserve?

-The entrance to Adams Homestead and Nature Preserve is at 272 Westshore Drive, McCook Lake, South Dakota, just a couple minutes from downtown Sioux City!
+The entrance to Adams Homestead and Nature Preserve is at 272 Westshore Drive, McCook Lake, South Dakota, just about 15 to 20 minutes from downtown Sioux City.
+There is ample free parking in the lot at Adams Homestead and Nature Preserve.

-The Visitors Center
+The Adams Homestead and Nature Preserve Visitors Center

-The Adams Homestead and Nature Preserve Visitors Center is a great place to start your trip.
-Inside the center, you'll find educational exhibits highlighting the history of Adams Homestead and Nature Preserve.
 This is also the place to go for a modern restroom (there are vault toilets elsewhere in the park), to grab a trail map, request a golf cart for visitors who need mobility assistance, and chat with staff.

 Adams Homestead and Nature Preserve is home to a number of historical buildings, which visitors can admire from the exterior anytime the park is open, and which are open to visitors to enjoy inside during special events.
 They're also open for field trips!